serokell/blog-posts/typed-lambda-calculus/article.md

 A natural question that might come from this is, what other kinds of dependencies might we introduce?

 Dependence of terms on terms is a given since it's a feature of untyped lambda calculus.
-But we can have dependence of terms upon types, types upon terms, and types upon types.
+But we can also have dependence of terms upon types, types upon terms, and types upon types.

 Essentially, we have three axes, so this whole variant space constitutes, topologically speaking, a cube.